Marine Biology Semester

 This semester-long program provides an intensive undergraduate exposure to marine biology, and is designed for students with a serious commitment to environmental and marine science.
 The 15 week program is based at the Wrigley Marine Science Center (WMSC), situated on Santa Catalina Island, 26 miles from Los Angeles, CA. This location provides access to beautiful, pristine marine habitats, diverse marine life and breathtaking island views.
 WMSC is owned and operated by the University of Southern California (USC), and the program is being offered through the California State Universities, affiliated with the Ocean Studies Institute (OSI) and the Southern California Marine Institute (SCMI).

-Throughout the semester, students are introduced to a sequence of courses (Fall 2017: Marine Phycology, Marine Ichthyology, and Aquatic Toxicology) that prepare them to complete a directed research study in a topic of their choice.
+Throughout the semester, students are introduced to a sequence of courses (Fall 2018: Marine Phycology, Invertebrate Zoology, and Ecology of Marine Fishes) that prepare them to complete a directed research study in a topic of their choice.
 All courses provide a strong element of hands-on field experience, which provides the comprehensive training that can help in career choices and graduate decisions.
 Before the semester begins, a two-week AAUS SCUBA certification course is available at an additional cost for qualified students who wish to dive on SCUBA during the semester.
 However, only snorkeling skills are required for class participation.
 Please note: these courses will occupy daytime and in many cases, evening hours, including some weekends.

 - Completed Catalina Semester Application, available here